Instructions for 2018 Bachelor of General Studies Commencement

 - For the morning convocation, which is the campus-wide ceremony in The Grove, graduates will have a general designated seating area and should plan to arrive in The Grove by 8:30 a.m. and be seated by the time the ceremony begins at 9:00 a.m.

-In case of rain, the morning convocation will be moved to the Pavilion and will begin at 9:30.
-You will just sit with your families.
+In case of rain, the morning convocation will be moved to the Pavilion and will begin at 9:30, and graduates will just sit with their families.

 - The Bachelor of General Studies’ individual commencement ceremony, which is the one where students’ individual names will be called, will be in The Manning Center (indoor football practice facility) at 3:00 p.m.
 There is no limit on the number of guests you can invite.
 Entry to that facility will be through the rollup doors on the south side of the building.
 Upon entry, graduates will be directed to the left, where you will line up on the track in single file.
 You do not need to line up in any particular order.
 Our procession will start promptly at 3:00 p.m., so please be in line and ready to process no later than 2:30 p.m.
 As traffic in Oxford and on campus will be quite heavy that day, please plan to arrive on campus at least 1.5 hours prior to our ceremony, and be sure to tell your guests to do the same.

 Additional instructions you will need for commencement day are as follows:

 Name Cards – May and August graduation applicants (December 2017 grads will be mailed their cards) must pick up the reader card with their name and honors (if applicable) and bring it to the BGS commencement ceremony to hand to the reader when you cross the stage.
 The cards will be available the week of May 7th -11th at the following locations:

 DeSoto campus students: See your advisor, Valerie Haynes